 Inspiring Musician from Germany Shares his Story – Meet Ben Fein

-Ben Fein grew up in Heidelberg Germany now living in New Zealand knows how to live life to the fullest.
-Ben talks about his life as a musician, entrepreneurship and how he left his finance career behind to travel and pursue his deepest passion for music.
+Ben Fein grew up in Heidelberg Germany and is now living his best life in New Zealand.
+Ben talks about being a musician, entrepreneurship and how he left his finance career behind to travel and pursue his deepest passion for music.

 When did you first discover your passion for music?